 Another study by the University of South Florida St. Petersburg (USFSP) explored the impact of captions and transcripts on student learning.
 The results shed light on the value of captions in the classroom and showed that accessible video could have a positive impact on students’ performance.

-All in all, captioning videos in higher education is crucial for accessibility and helpful for student engagement.
+All in all, captioning in higher education is crucial for accessibility and helpful for student engagement.
 But what should schools know before searching for captioning solutions?

 What’s Important for Higher Education?

 Inaccurate captions are frustrating for anyone, but for students, it’s particularly detrimental to their learning and performance.
 Many students rely on captions to assist them in their studies, especially those who are deaf or hard of hearing, English language learners or non-native English speakers, and those with learning disabilities.
 Accurate captions are a necessity for higher education institutions because students must have access to accurate learning materials, including educational videos.